javieracevedo/ostep-projects/initial-utilities/sort-text/readme.md

 **Start with a simple sorting algorithm**, regardless of it being slow.
 If motivated, try to implement more efficient sorting algoritms.
 Make sure you understand how the given sorting algorithm works before trying to implement it.

+**Memcheck**, use valgrind's memcheck along the way, to check for pottentially memory issues.

 **Testing**, TODO